 Sweet tweets!
-Check out this cute pattern in our Etsy Shop.
-You’ll pick six favorite floral fabrics to create these fine feathered friends, then appliqué them in place on a pair of stitched telephone lines.
+Check out this cute pattern available in our Etsy Shop.
+You’ll pick your favorite floral fabrics to create six fine feathered friends, then appliqué them in place on a pair of stitched telephone lines.

 Here’s a wonderful way to freshen up your space – indoors or out.
 Our pillow design features criss-cross lacing along the front closure to add a nautical spin.
 Bold stripes, cut in different directions, are a perfect fabric choice.

 If you’re happy and you know it… make a pillow.
 This is what we envision Little Miss Muffet’s tuffet must have looked like.
 A little bit cushion and a little bit pillow in one!
 Gathering the top and bottom is easy!

 For our Featured section, we’ve been focusing on projects that can use smaller pieces from your fabric stash.
 This lumbar pillow uses skinny cuts to create pretty strip patchwork.
 Wavy line free-motion quilting finishes the front.

 From selecting the fabric to plopping the pillow into place, this pretty project is a perfect way to create Décor in a Day.
 We used our favorite tapering technique to help prevent crumpled corners.